yiying930/stem-based_method/README.md

 ```

 ## Example
-The following example illustrates the use of stem-based method with `presentbias_data.csv` in [code and data](https://github.com/Chishio318/stem-based_method/tree/master/code%20and%20data) repository, adopted from the actual usage in Taisuke Imai, Tom Rutter, and Colin Camerer (2020) ["Meta-Analysis of Present-Bias Estimation Using Convex Time Budgets"](https://academic.oup.com/ej/advance-article/doi/10.1093/ej/ueaa115/5912830) in the Economic Journal.
+The following example illustrates the use of stem-based method with `presentbias_data.csv` in [code and data](https://github.com/Chishio318/stem-based_method/tree/master/code%20and%20data) repository, adopted from the actual data in Taisuke Imai, Tom Rutter, and Colin Camerer (2020) ["Meta-Analysis of Present-Bias Estimation Using Convex Time Budgets"](https://academic.oup.com/ej/advance-article/doi/10.1093/ej/ueaa115/5912830) in the Economic Journal.
 To read the data, run:
 ```
 eg_data = read.csv("presentbias_data.csv")
 ```